-My choreographic style includes Bharatanatyam and Karana movements - sharp angles & dynamic footwork complemented by fluid-like movements.
+My choreographic style includes Bharatanatyam and Karana movements - sharp geometric movements & dynamic footwork complemented with fluid-like movements.

-Bharatanatyam is a result of appropriation & oppression of a minority group.
-Understanding this history, the role of power hegemony & politics in it has made me question my practice, how I make art, & what my association with this appropriated art form implies.
-Acknowledging my privilege, I aim to be sensitive about what I say through my work.
-I’m influenced by the women’s rights & social justice movement and I’m trying to find my vocabulary to explore these concepts.
+Learning about the problematic history of Bharatanatyam that was never revealed to us as dance students, I’m now aware of the power hegemony & politics that led to the appropriation of this art from the hereditary artists.
+As a privileged dancer, I see myself as a descendant of the oppressors, and I have started to question my practice, how I make art, and what my association with this appropriated art form implies.
+Acknowledging my privilege, I choose to be respectful and sensitive about what say through my work.
+I’m influenced by the women’s rights & social justice movement and I often explore these subjects in my work reaching diverse communities.